-LIM KIM HAI Executive Chairman Appointed 27 June 2003 and re-appointed 16 November 2006, 25 November 2009 and 27 November 2012.
+Appointed 27 June 2003 and re-appointed 16 November 2006, 25 November 2009, 27 November 2012 and 27 November 2015.

-Mr. Lim started his career as a Defence Engineer specialising in underwater warfare.
+Engineer specialising in underwater warfare.
 After 10 years he left to start his own business.
 Currently he has a portfolio of investment and business interests in diverse sectors and countries.
-He is also the Chairman of a biomedical company in Singapore, Lynk Biotechnologies Pte Ltd as well as Chairman of WooWorld Pte Ltd, a supplier of mobile games and content to telecommunication companies.
+He is also the Chairman of a biomedical company in Singapore, Lynk Biotechnologies Pte Ltd.